TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

 18.2.
-“Force majeure” means the occurrence of an event or circumstances which are beyond the reasonable control of the parties, was unforeseeable at the time the contract was concluded and whose effects could not reasonably have been avoided or overcome by the parties.
+“Force majeure” means the occurrence of an event or circumstance that is beyond the reasonable control of the parties that was not reasonably foreseeable at the time the contract was concluded, the effects of which could not reasonably have been avoided or overcome by the parties.

 18.3.
 The following events are presumed to constitute force majeure: war (declared or undeclared), hostilities, attacks, acts of foreign enemies, large-scale military mobilisation; civil war, rioting, rebellion and revolution, military or any other seizure of power, insurrection, acts of terrorism, sabotage or piracy; currency and trade restrictions, embargos, sanctions; lawful or unlawful official acts, compliance with laws or government orders, expropriation, confiscation of works, requisition, nationalisation; plague, epidemic, pandemic, natural disaster or extreme natural events; explosions, fires, destruction of equipment, prolonged failure of transportation, telecommunications, information systems, or power; general labour unrest such as boycott, strike and lockout, go-slow, occupation of factories and buildings.

 18.4.
-In the event that it becomes impossible to carry out the Bayreuth Festival in general and/or to carry out the contractual event or performance(s), in particular, due to events and circumstances that constitute an impact or effects of the current Covid-19 pandemic, the fact that these events or circumstances were foreseeable, or could be or had to be considered possible, at the time the contract was concluded shall not preclude force majeure within the meaning of the preceding paragraphs.
-In this case, neither contracting party can claim that these events or circumstances were not beyond the reasonable control of the parties, that they were reasonably foreseeable at the time the contract was concluded, or that their effects could reasonably have been avoided or overcome by the parties.
+In the event that it becomes impossible to carry out the Bayreuth Festival in general and/or to carry out the specific contractual event or performance(s) due to events and circumstances that constitute an impact or effects of the current COVID-19 pandemic, the fact that these events or circumstances were foreseeable, or could be or had to be considered possible at the time the contract was concluded, shall not preclude force majeure within the meaning of the preceding paragraphs.
+In this case, neither contractual party can claim that these events or circumstances were not beyond the reasonable control of the parties, that they were reasonably foreseeable at the time the contract was concluded, or that their effects could reasonably have been avoided or overcome by the parties.

 In the event that provisions of these General Terms and Conditions and Conditions of Use are or become invalid in whole or in part, the validity of the remaining provisions shall not be affected.
-An ineffective clause or partial clause will be replaced by a provision which comes as close as possible to the content of the ineffective provision.
+Any invalid clause or partial clause is to be replaced by a provision that comes as close as possible to the invalid provision.

 Prof. Katharina Wagner, Ulrich Jagels